We so enjoyed our luxurious stay at Zoofari Lodge at Taronga Western Plains Zoo, here’s why!

 Timing your Zoo circuit to coincide with some of the keeper talks and feeding times is an excellent idea.
 These captivate my kids a great deal more than just reading the information boards.

-There are all sorts of bits of information to be learned, and the obvious passion of the animals keepers is very inspiring too.
+There are all sorts of bits of information to be learned, and the obvious passion of the animal keepers is very inspiring too.

 The Behind-The-Scenes Tours